Is Apartment 7A Based on a True Story?

 With Natalie Erika James at the helm, ‘Apartment 7A’ revolves around Terry Gionoffrio, a dancer in 1960’s New York City attempting to make it big on Broadway.
 At the precipice of securing a breakthrough role, she injures her ankle during rehearsal and is forced to shift to the Bramford apartments.
 An elderly couple, the Castevets, take her under their wing and promise to help her restart her career.
 However, Terry begins to notice unnerving occurrences in the building, with the Castevets seemingly bearing ulterior motives in their aid.
 The horror film paints an intimate portrait of a young woman pouring her heart and soul into her work to succeed, with her subsequent supernatural trials becoming all the more harrowing.

-Apartment 7A is Based on Rosemary’s Baby
+Apartment 7A is a Prequel to Rosemary’s Baby

 Rosemary’s Baby